logo of the website

-McLeod Gauge: Advantages and Disadvantages
+Advantages and Disadvantages of McLeod Gauge

-This article explores the pros and cons of using a McLeod Gauge for pressure measurement.
 The McLeod Gauge operates by compressing a sample of low-pressure gas to a much higher, more easily measurable pressure.
 This is done using a mercury manometer.

 The gas pressure within a McLeod Gauge can be calculated using the following formula: